freddiebell88/color-switcher-bmc/color-switcher/README.md

 # Color Theory Guard

 I've taken a simple React tutorial and given it a slight facelift for the 2024 Rehappening at Black Mountain College!
+This project supplements the performance and installation "Color Theory Guard" presented by Swannatopia.

+From the fine folks at Swannatopia: "“Color Theory Guard” will lead participant-viewers through a series of movements within a prismatic playground and color changing landscape.
+We would like to create a color wheel act that radiates out to the rest of the Rehappening.
+Every hour, we will introduce a new playground prop, color combination exercise, and “now” age ambient tracks that will slowly transform the space into a full spectrum experience.
+“Color Theory Guard'' will include an array of colorful banners/backdrops, projections, an interactive color wheel, shadow puppets, flags, pompoms, jump rope, sounds, prism mascot and a compact disc of ambient radiance to “bring the rainbow home”.
+Our guards will guide, dance, and improvise while exploring color relativity concepts, complementary and analogous relationships and monochromatic activities.
+Through dazzling live performance and edu-taining multimedia presentations, we, of Swannatopia’s Experimental Art Club, will create an immersive and unforgettable experience that leaves participant-viewers yearning for a more colorful realm and life cycle.
+Influenced by: Josef Albers’ Interaction of Color, costume from Xanti Schawinski’s Spectodrama, Ani Albers’ Knots, CMYK vs RGBIV, Walk the Line and Hopscotch, Color guard and cheer squad routines, stage design as a medium, medium as message, Disney’s Fantasia, ribbon and square dancing, tambourines, “bells and whistles”, group exercise, playgrounds, flea circuses, crankys, the games “limbo” and “Twister”
+Swannatopia Collective Statement and Bio:
+Through a decade's worth of collaborative installations at ReHappening, we, of Swannatopia, have blurred the lines between viewer and participant within immersive, whimsical, thoughtful, experiences of empowerment.
+“as we defamiliarize the familiar, we share the opportunity to dream together” In the tradition of Black Mountain College, we believe artistic collaborations are essential to cultivate a healthy community and to maximize creative potential.
+We are a group of experimental artists living in and around Asheville who host a number of art shows each year in various venues.
+Our “Experimental Art Club” is a mutually supportive endeavor, and our practice and process are open, yet disciplined."

 This project was built with Create React App